 What a Modular Enclosure Is and Isn’t

-There are specifically two terms that are used incorrectly.
+There are specifically three terms that are used incorrectly.

 Unibody Enclosure – Often constructed with welded steel or other heavy sheet metal, their rigid design can hamper maintenance, repair or modification of the enclosure and the equipment within it.